hteppl/RemnaSetup/README.en.md

 ### 🌐 Remnanode
 - Installation and configuration of node
 - Integration with Caddy for self-steal
-- Tblocker setup for torrent protection
 - Network optimization through BBR
-- WARP integration
+- WARP-NATIVE (by distillium) integration
 - Automatic component updates

 </td>